michaeledwardmarks/elCID-Stata-Analysis/README.md

-# elCID-Stata-Analysis
+Some STATA and R commands for running analyses of the elCID database.

-Some STATA commands for running analyses of the elCID database.
+The current two sets of analysis are for the BSAC-NORS Indicators for Outpatient Parental Therapy using the elCID-OPAT Module Data